Domestic Violence Services

 The Community Advocacy Project has a twofold purpose:

-- To ensure that victims of abuse and their families are getting access to the community resources necessary for them to secure the safety and well-being of their families as they build a future free from abuse.
+- To ensure that individuals experiencing abuse and their families gain access to the community resources necessary for them to seek safety and build a future free from abuse.

-- To educate the community at large about the dynamics of domestic violence and to encourage other community agencies to provide services to victims and their children.
+- To educate the community at large about the dynamics of domestic violence and to encourage other community agencies to provide services to survivors and their children.

-The CAP Coordinator will meet with the DV victim and assess their individual needs and the needs of their family.
-This service is client-driven with the CAP Team members serving as navigators for the victim and their family in the community.
-The CAP Team includes the Coordinator and trained interns from local universities.
+The CAP Advocate will meet with the survivor and assess their individual needs and the needs of their family.
+This service is survivor-driven with the CAP Advocates serving as navigators for the individual and their family in the community.
+The CAP Team includes the CAP Coordinator, shelter advocate, and trained student advocates from local universities.

-The Community Advocacy Project provides an intensive and intentional working relationship, partnering CAP team members and abuse victims for up to ten weeks.
-During this time, the CAP team will not only refer and assist the victim in obtaining needed resources but also teach positive skills and model behaviors which will assist them in continuing safe and healthy living beyond the Intervention.
+The Community Advocacy Project provides an intensive and intentional working relationship, partnering advocates and survivors for up to ten weeks.
+During this time, the CAP Advocates will not only refer and assist the survivor in obtaining needed resources but also teach positive skills and model behaviors which will assist them in continuing safe and healthy living beyond the intervention.